jrnickell/smash-up-die-nasty/Constitution.md

 Each team will use the following starting positions:
 1 QB, 2 RB, 2 WR, 1 TE, 1 Flex (RB/WR), 1 DT, 1 DE, 1 LB, 1 DB (CB/S), 1 K.
 Beyond the 12 starting positions, each team will have 18 bench slots and 3 injured reserve slots.
-In a dynasty format, the larger total roster size (30) will support player development, so we will not have a separate rookie squad.
 Most league rosters will exceed the mandated roster limit at the end of the rookie draft.
 Each year, after the rookie draft, owners will be responsible for trimming their roster to make room for their new draft picks at their discretion.
+Owners may add draft picks to their taxi squad if space is available.
 If an owner prefers keeping their existing players over any drafted players, the unwanted players will be moved to the free agent pool.

+## Taxi Squad

+Starting with the 2020 season, each team will have a taxi squad available with a maximum of five players at any given time.
+The only players that can be assigned to a taxi squad are drafted rookies that have never been placed on an active roster.
+Once a player on the taxi squad finishes a season in the top 30 points scored at their position, they must be added to the owning team's active roster, or dropped to the free agent pool at the start of the following season.

+The maximum amount of time a player may remain on a taxi squad is three years.

+An owner may attempt to "raid" the taxi squad of an opposing team.
+When attempting to get another team's taxi squad player, the raiding owner must provide a draft pick that is one round higher than where the raided player was drafted.

+For example, Team A drafts a player in the third round and places him on the taxi squad.
+Team B wants to raid the player.
+Team B must provide a second round pick in the following draft as compensation for the player.

+If the raided player was a first round pick, the compensation will be two first round picks, since there is not a higher round to offer.

+A team's attempt to raid a taxi squad player may be blocked if the original owner decides to move the player to his active roster.

 ## Drafts